code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Setting up basic authentication on the client side using Spring WS is pretty simple when using the Apache client.
-The server side is even easier when running on Spring Boot.
+Although setting up HTTPs using Spring WS is not extensively covered in the reference documentation, it can be done quite easily using configuration and some support classes.

-Drop me a line if you found the example useful.
-Or let me know in case of questions.
+If you found this tutorial helpful or if you run into some problems let me know in the comments section below.